Alfresco/docs-alfresco/transform-service/1.4/install/index.md

 You can use a number of commands to check that the system started correctly, see below.

-See the [Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment/tree/master/docs/docker-compose) GitHub project documentation for the prerequisites and detailed setup.
+See the [Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment/tree/support/SP/4.N) GitHub project documentation for the prerequisites and detailed setup: [Deploying using Docker Compose](https://github.com/Alfresco/acs-deployment/blob/support/SP/4.N/docs/docker-compose-deployment.md){:target="_blank"}.

 ### Check system start up

 Use this information to verify that the system started correctly, and to clean up the deployment.

 1. Open a new terminal window.